eduardogomezdelapena/OCC_Retreat_Modelling/README.md

 ### Assumptions of the Bruun rule:

-- The beach profile is in cross shore equilibrium
+- The beach profile is in cross-shore equilibrium
-- The active beach profile starts in the depth of closue and ends in the dune crest or berm
+- The active beach profile starts in the depth of closure and ends in the dune crest or berm
 - The beach system is in sediment balance
 - Negligible alongshore sediment transport
 - Lack of accretionary component to SLR (i.e. only erosive response is possible)